IIIF/api/source/api/presentation/3.0/index.md

 In some situations, annotation lists or the list of manifests in a collection may be very long or expensive to create.
 The latter case is especially likely to occur when responses are generated dynamically.
 In these situations the server may break up the response using [paging properties][paging-prezi30].
 The length of a response is left to the server's discretion, but the server should take care not to produce overly long responses that would be difficult for clients to process.

-When breaking a response into pages, the paged resource _MUST_ link to the `first` page resource, and _MUST NOT_ include the corresponding list property (`collections` for a collection, `otherContent` for a layer).
-For example, a paged layer would link only to an annotation list as its first page.
-If known, the resource _MAY_ also link to the last page.
+When breaking a response into pages, the paged resource _MUST_ link to the `first` page resource, and _MUST NOT_ include the `items` property.

 The linked page resource _SHOULD_ refer back to the containing paged resource using `within`.
 If there is a page resource that follows it (the next page), then it _MUST_ include a `next` link to it.
 If there is a preceding page resource, then it _SHOULD_ include a `prev` link to it.